-Chickpea dumpling stew is loaded with wholesome veggies and brimming with homemade garlicky-chive dumplings – all in a rich, creamy gravy.
+Chickpea and vegetable dumpling stew is loaded with amazing chickpeas, wholesome veggies and brimming with homemade garlicky-chive dumplings – all in a rich, creamy gravy.
 Welcome to one of our all-time favorite recipes!

-Although we’ll be using several ingredients to make our big pot of chickpea dumpling stew, everything called for are what I consider ‘everyday’ groceries.
+We’ll be using several ingredients to make our big pot of this loaded vegan dumpling stew.
+The good news is that none of them stretch beyond your everyday’ groceries.
 That’s the stuff you can find at the local market.
 Seriously, the most exotic thing are probably the chives.

 Eating the elephant - it's a step at a time

-This recipe is a bit more involved than some of my stews such as loaded tempeh or sweet potato or others you can discover on my blog.
-So, it’s important to keep in mind as you get started making this decadently healthy stew is that this is a recipe best made in stages.
+Admittedly, a stew with chickpeas (ok, those are easy), with veggies (a bit of chopping, that alright) and homemade dumplings (just another step) might seem involved, but it really just takes a few extra steps.
+Maybe it isn't as simple as a few of my other favorite loaded dishes such as loaded tempeh stew, but if you take it in sequential steps, it's a breeze.
+So, it's important to keep in mind as you get started making this decadently healthy stew is that this is a recipe best made in stages.
 There are five to be exact:

 - Dumpling creating

 - Stew finishing